 Today, Tiraz says its holdings comprise “more than 2000 pieces.”

 As scholarship advances, academics are trying to correct earlier misconceptions about Arab textiles.
-Suleman, for example, observed in with Arab Weekly that, in the 20th century, British missionaries assumed that “the village dress in Palestine had not changed since the time of Jesus.”
-Sylvia Houghteling, an expert on Islamic art, also wrote in for the Met that, “with such high valuations for these textiles and the lack of knowledge about the cloth of this early period, the situation was ripe for exploitation and forgeries immediately followed.”
+Suleman, for example, observed in a 2018 interview with Arab Weekly that, in the 20th century, British missionaries assumed that “the village dress in Palestine had not changed since the time of Jesus.”
+Sylvia Houghteling, an expert on Islamic art, also wrote in a 2016 article for the Met that, “with such high valuations for these textiles and the lack of knowledge about the cloth of this early period, the situation was ripe for exploitation and forgeries immediately followed.”

 Tiraz has an opportunity to become a critical ally for academics as they battle misinformation about Arab textiles.